 At this time, the main scuttle tubing was changed to stainless steel to prevent corrosion from the open ends that are exposed to the road.
 The small tubes that secure the inner wishbone pins were likewise changed to stainless as the inner wishbone pins tend to seize in the mild steel ones and become extremely difficult to remove.

-The parts from the factory included all the running gear and transmission, including an AC lightweight competition gearbox with magnesium casing and a standard ENV differential.
+The parts from the factory included all the running gear and transmission, including an AC lightweight competition gearbox with magnesium casing, and a standard ENV differential.
 All the suspension parts are of factory origin including wishbones, uprights, stub axles etc. The braking system with Alfin drums is ex-factory, as is the steering mechanism which includes an original wood-rim steering wheel made by the once-famous Cheltenham Shopfitting Company.
 It also benefits from overdrive in third and fourth gear which, reportedly, operates very smoothly.

 With the exception of the ammeter, all the instruments are factory and new cotton-insulated wiring has been employed in the reconstruction.
 The hood and frame are proprietary items, while the tonneau is factory.
 The windscreen is a curved late Ace-style unit purchased from the factory and fitted in a handmade Brasscraft frame.
 An aluminium fuel tank was purchased from the factory and the exhaust manifold is a copy of the original unit fitted to the vendor's Aceca and made by Len Hartley who used to make manifolds for Formula 1 racing cars.
 He also made a number of other such manifolds for ACOC members.
 Interestingly, John Tojeiro was taken for a ride in the completed Ace around the Cambridge lanes and commented that the roadholding was 'better than he remembered'!